 2. Get rid of clutter

-It’s really tough to think clearly if your workplace is cluttered with books, papers, and invoices.
-Spend a few hours tossing away all the stuff you don’t need and organising the things you do.
+It’s really tough to think clearly if your workplace is cluttered with books, papers, leftover pizza from last night, and invoices.
+Also, its far easier to get distracted when extraneous items unrelated to your goal are sprawled arcoss your workdesk.
+Spend a few hours tossing away all the stuff you don’t need and organizing the things you do.
 Productivity and clutter are intertwined.

 According to the Wall Street Journal, the average U.S. CEO loses six weeks each year searching for misplaced information on their untidy desk and files.
 For a $75,000-a-year executive, it equates to a loss of $9,221, or 12.3 percent of their total earnings.
 That’s quite a hefty price to pay for ignoring clutter.